-"smart, sharp sound made by the lips," 1560s, from smack (v.1).
-Meaning "a loud kiss" is recorded from c.
+1560s, "smart, sharp sound made by the lips," as in kissing or tasting, from smack (v.1).
+The meaning "a loud kiss" is recorded from c.
 1600.
-Meaning "sharp sound made by hitting something with the flat of the hand" is from c.
-1746.
+That of "slap, sharp sudden blow with the flat of the hand" is by 1746.

-single-masted sailboat, 1610s, probably from Dutch or Low German smak "sailboat," perhaps from smakken "to fling, dash" (see smack (v.2)), perhaps so-called from the sound made by its sails.
-French semaque, Spanish zumaca, Italian semacca probably are Germanic borrowings.
+single-masted sailboat, formerly much used in the coasting and fishing trade, 1610s, probably from Dutch or Low German smak "sailboat," perhaps from smakken "to fling, dash" (see smack (v.2)), and perhaps so-called from the sound made by its sails.
+French semaque, Spanish zumaca, Italian semacca probably are borrowings from Germanic languages.

 "heroin," 1942, American English slang, probably an alteration of schmeck "a drug," especially heroin (1932), from Yiddish schmeck "a sniff," from Germanic (see smack (n.1)).